n-elie7/alu-shell/basics/README.md

 This command is used to move or rename files
 ## rm command
 This command is used to remove files from directory
+## rmdir command
+This command is used to remove directory